Table of contents

 Unless otherwise specified, thorough examinations of lifting equipment should be conducted every 6 months for equipment used to lift people, 6 months for all lifting accessories and 12 months for all other lifting equipment.

-A competent person or person authorized to inspect equipment must be trained in the field of crane operation and have both the practical and theoretical knowledge of lifting equipment to be examined.
+A competent person or person authorised to inspect equipment must be trained in the field of crane operation and have both the practical and theoretical knowledge of lifting equipment to be examined.
 This will enable them to detect defects or weaknesses and to assess the safety of continued use of the lifting equipment.

 Please note: The regulations mentioned above represent only a selection of the most important legal requirements.
 Please refer to the listed organisations and directives for more detailed information.
 If in any doubt, consult experts or contact the relevant regulatory authorities